d6lts/legal/README.txt

 	A module which displays your Terms & Conditions to users who want to register, and makes sure they accept the T&C before their registration is accepted.

-	Note: No T&C will be displayed until the T&C text has been input by the administrator.

     Each time a new version of the T&C is created all users will be required to accept the new version.

+   Note:
-   Note: T&C text should only be entered by administrators or other highly trusted users.
-             filter_xss_admin() is used to filter content for display, this is a very permissive XSS/HTML filter intended for admin-only use.
+          * T&C text should only be entered by administrators or other highly trusted users. filter_xss_admin() is used to filter content for display, this is a very permissive XSS/HTML filter intended for admin-only use.

+          * No T&C will be displayed until the T&C text has been input by the administrator.

+          * Legal module is incompatible with SecureSite module, the two should not be used on the same site.

 ********************************************************************